What to Do in Sardinia Beyond the Coast: A Field Report from the Island’s Hidden Interior

 Authenticity Without Performance

 What struck us most in Barbagia was the complete absence of theater.
 Experiences here are not staged for visitors.
-They are simply real – and visitors are invited to observe and participate in them without the experience being altered to accommodate them.
+They are simply real, and visitors are invited to observe and participate without the experience being adjusted to accommodate them.

-The question of how to welcome guests without diluting local identity came up in nearly every conversation with local partners.
+The question of how to welcome guests without diluting local identity came up in nearly every conversation with the people we met here.
 The answer, in this part of Sardinia, seems to be: by not changing very much at all.
 These dinners and encounters became conversations about heritage, resilience, and what it actually means to share a place you love with strangers.

 Alghero and the West Coast: History Written in Stone

 The Grotte di Nettuno are accessible either by the famous staircase carved into the cliff face, or by boat from Alghero harbor.
-Each approach offers a fundamentally different experience — and logistics here matter more than at most sites.
-We evaluated both carefully during inspection, and we’ll brief you on what works best by client type and travel pace.
+Each approach offers a fundamentally different experience, and logistics here matter more than at most sites.
+We evaluated both carefully during this inspection, and we will brief you on what works best by client type and travel pace.

-At Capo Caccia, one of Sardinia’s most dramatic headlands, the light behaves differently than anywhere else we visited on the island.
-It lands on the sea below in a way photography cannot quite contain.
-It is one of those places that requires no explanation, only presence.
+At Capo Caccia, one of Sardinia’s most dramatic headlands, the light lands on the sea below in a way that photographs poorly and stays with you for a long time.

 🏛️